17 Tactics to Create Engaging & SEO-Friendly Content

 Also, two things that are statistically said to attract attention from a psychological stance are:

-- Brackets or parentheses
+- Brackets or parentheses.

-- Odd numbers
+- Odd numbers.

-Put the effort into creating title tags/headlines that drive clicks.
+Put the effort into creating title tags that drive clicks.
 Also, A/B testing of a few title tags will result in much higher results.

-4. Now Forget About the Keyword Research
+4. Now Forget About The Keyword Research

 Now that the keyword research is complete, and you’ve created your headline, it’s time to focus on creating the content.